vogelito/glacierprotocol/_docs/setup/verify.md

   individuals from the Bitcoin community.
   ">seek assistance</a>.

-    1. Access Glacier's Keybase profile at <https://keybase.io/glacierprotocol>.
+    1. Access CryptoGlacier's Keybase profile at <https://keybase.io/vogelito>.
     2. Click the string of letters and numbers next to the key icon.
     3. In the pop-up that appears, locate the link reading "this key".
     3. Right-click the link and select "Save Link As..." or "Download Linked File As..."
-    5. Name the file "glacier.asc".
+    5. Name the file "cryptoglacier.asc".

 8. Download and install [GnuPG](https://gnupg.org/), the
   software we'll use for doing the